ICARUSPoliTO/Formation/README.md

 # Formation
 A general overview for new members, to catch up with the team's activities and practice with STM32 microcontrollers.

-We recommend you to follow some tutorials over the internet, try to replicate them in your code on different projects and then flash your work on the actual boards in toolbox.
+We recommend to follow some tutorials over the internet, try to replicate them in your code on different projects and then flash your work on the actual boards in toolbox.
 Start with [this](https://youtube.com/playlist?list=PLNyfXcjhOAwO5HNTKpZPsqBhelLF2rWQx&si=JP6wjN-cqGAb2lGn) introductory playlist to STM microcontrollers.

 The rest of the repo will be filled with small tutorials and notes, to follow in the following order: